 With such beauty and opportunity, it’s no wonder Bali’s breaks entice hundreds of SUP surfers every year.
 Use your paddle board and the waves as a compass to explore the incredible and varied wonders of ancient architecture, sunken statues, and typical tiered rice fields on this piece of paradise.

-- FREE WATERPROOF Phone Case: keep your essentials like your keys and phone safe.
+- FREE WATERPROOF PHONE POUCH: Keep your essentials like your keys and phone safe while on your paddleboard

 - CLIP AND BUNGEE SYSTEM: includes 4 clips and a bungee for attaching do your board's D Rings.